geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 Potentials
 ----------

-Assuming a x-directed uniform electric field and zero potential at infinity, by integration to :eq:`DC_Potential`, we obtain
+Assuming an x-directed uniform electric field and zero potential at infinity, the integration from :eq:`V_from_e` gives

 .. math::
 	V_p = - E_0 x = -E_0 r \cos\theta